AndreGregu/DataAnalysis/README.md

 - `extra/find_missing` — Finds the missing files between two argument inputs, one beeing a list of files and the other a folder, and creates a new list.

+- `extra/count_metrics` — Calculates the total metrics per language and stores the results in the correct folder as `summary_all.json`.

 ---